MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/capabilities-in-technical-preview-1709.md

 For Windows 10 devices that are not yet enrolled in Intune, you can use automatic enrollment in Azure to enroll the devices.
 For new Windows 10 devices, you can use Windows Autopilot to configure the Out of Box Experience (OOBE), which includes automatic enrollment that enrolls devices in Intune.

 #### Configuration Manager clients
 When you have Windows 10 devices that are Configuration Manager clients, you can enroll these devices and enable co-management from the Configuration Manager console.
-Configuration Manager triggers automatic enrollment into Intune based on the Azure AD tenant information.
+Configuration Manager triggers automatic enrollment into Intune based on the Microsoft Entra tenant information.

 ### Prepare Windows 10 devices for co-management
-You can enable co-management on Windows 10 devices that are joined to AD and Azure AD, and enrolled in Intune and a client in Configuration Manager.
+You can enable co-management on Windows 10 devices that are joined to AD and Microsoft Entra ID, and enrolled in Intune and a client in Configuration Manager.
 For new Windows 10 devices, and for devices that are already enrolled in Intune, install the Configuration Manager client before they can be co-managed.
 For Windows 10 devices that are already Configuration Manager clients, you can enroll the devices with Intune and enable co-management in the Configuration Manager console.

 #### Command line to install Configuration Manager client
 Create an app in Intune for Windows 10 devices that are not already Configuration Manager clients.
 When you create the app in the next sections, use the following command line:

-ccmsetup.msi CCMSETUPCMD="/mp:&#60;*URL of cloud management gateway mutual auth endpoint*&#62;/ CCMHOSTNAME=&#60;*URL of cloud management gateway mutual auth endpoint*&#62; SMSSiteCode=&#60;*Sitecode*&#62; SMSMP=https:&#47;/&#60;*FQDN of MP*&#62; AADTENANTID=&#60;*AAD tenant ID*&#62; AADTENANTNAME=&#60;*Tenant name*&#62; AADCLIENTAPPID=&#60;*Server AppID for AAD Integration*&#62; AADRESOURCEURI=https:&#47;/&#60;*Resource ID*&#62;"
+ccmsetup.msi CCMSETUPCMD="/mp:&#60;*URL of cloud management gateway mutual auth endpoint*&#62;/ CCMHOSTNAME=&#60;*URL of cloud management gateway mutual auth endpoint*&#62; SMSSiteCode=&#60;*Sitecode*&#62; SMSMP=https:&#47;/&#60;*FQDN of MP*&#62; AADTENANTID=&#60;*Microsoft Entra tenant ID*&#62; AADTENANTNAME=&#60;*Tenant name*&#62; AADCLIENTAPPID=&#60;*Server AppID for Microsoft Entra Integration*&#62; AADRESOURCEURI=https:&#47;/&#60;*Resource ID*&#62;"

 For example, if you had the following values: